JakeDEsposito/cs-452-project-1/README.md

 ## Code Structure

 Admittedly, this project is not very well orginized.
-All of the games code is written in a single file.
+All of the game's code is written in a single file.
 This leads to somewhat messy code.
 Instead of explaining all aspects of the code, I will pick out a few aspects that I find to be the most interesting and talk about those.

 ### Physical